-R. Bradley (Brad) Sears is the founding director and current Executive Director of the Williams Institute, and an Adjunct Professor at UCLA School of Law.
+R. Bradley (Brad) Sears was the founding Executive Director of the Williams Institute, and is currently the David Sanders Distinguished Scholar of Law and Policy at the Williams Institute and the Associate Dean of Public Interest Law at the UCLA School of Law.
 When the Williams Institute started in 2001, Sears was the only staff member and the Institute had a budget of $100,000 and endowment of $2.5 million.
 Sears helped to create and develop the Williams Institute’s core programs and strategies.
 Today, the Institute has 20 faculty and staff members, a budget of nearly $3 million, and an endowment of over $20 million.
 Sears has published a number of research studies and articles, primarily on discrimination against LGBT people in the workplace and HIV discrimination in health care.

 Sears graduated summa cum laude from Yale University and magna cum laude from Harvard Law School.
 During law school, he served as Editor-in-Chief of the Harvard Civil Rights-Civil Liberties Law Review.
 After law school, he clerked for the Hon J. Spencer Letts of the Central District of California; founded the HIV Legal Checkup Project, a legal services program dedicated to empowering people living with HIV, and served as the Discrimination & Confidentiality Attorney for the HIV/AIDS Legal Services Alliance of Los Angeles (HALSA).
 Sears has served on the board of directors or advisory boards for Being Alive Los Angeles, HALSA, USC’s AIDS Education Training Center, the Center for Health Justice, and UCLA’s LGBT Studies program.
 Sears has received Being Alive Los Angeles’ Volunteer of the Year Award and, in 2009, was recognized on Advocate’s Magazine’s “40 Under 40” list.
 In 2010, under his leadership, the Williams Institute received the “Treasures of Los Angeles” award from the Los Angeles Central City Association.